Soldie/BlackUpload/README.md

 PHP Library to help you build your own file sharing website.

-Comes with more then 15 feature and you can setup it in less then 5 minutes.
+Comes with more then 20 features and you can setup it in less then 5 minutes using pre-made simple examples.

+The class has more then 5 protection levels to make your life better and your server secure.

-You can use it as an API for your website or add a database wrapper to it and create a whole service.
+You can use it as an API for your website or add a database wrapper to it and create a whole file sharing service.

-Coded in PHP and comes with 3 examples to show you how this PHP Class work
+Developed using PHP and comes with 3 main examples to show you how this PHP Class work

 1. Real Life Example with all filters and security levels enabled

 2. Simple Test Example with no filters to show you how it works

-3. Simple API without Auth to show you how to use it as a service
+3. Simple API without Auth with all filters enabled to show you how to use it as a service

 # Features

-1. Simple to use
+1. Simple to use and implement
 2. 4 Protection levels
    + Mime Type
    + Extensions
    + Size
    + Forbidden names
+3. Image Dimenstion Checker
+4. Image Validator
-3. Out Of The Box Functions
+5. Out Of The Box Functions
-4. Multi-File Upload Support
+6. Multi-File Upload Support
-5. Quality [ Grade A ] Code
+7. Quality [ Grade A ] Code
-6. Callbacks Support
+8. Callbacks Support
    + Single Argument
    + Multiple Arguments
-7. Logs System Function
+9. Logs System Function
-8. File and Dir checker
+10. File and Dir checker
-9. Will documented and easy to read
+11. Will documented and easy to read
-10. QR Code Generator
+12. QR Code Generator
-11. Download URL Generator
+13. Download URL Generator
-12. Comes with more then 1 example
+14. Comes with more then 1 example
-13. File information
+15. File information
    + File name
    + File SHA-128 Hash
    + File Size
    + File Upload Date
-14. Generate HTML Forms [Single,Multi] Inputs
+16. Generate HTML Forms [Single,Multi] Inputs
-15. Upload folder creator and protector
+17. Upload folder creator and protector
-16. SHA-128 File name Hashing
+18. SHA-128 File name Hashing
+19. Error Messages Manager
+20. Upload Worker Factory Genertor
-17. Easy to setup
+21. Easy to setup in less then 5 minutes

 # How to use